HeidiSQL/HeidiSQL/readme-unit-conversion.txt

 * UF if TButton has Images + ImageIndex: replace TButton => TSpeedButton (note: ModalResult not supported!)
 * U open unit, accept removal of unknown properties
 * U press Shift+F11 to add unit+form to project

+Later:
+* TUpDown has minimum Min value of 32768 and maximum Max of 32767.
+Remove and activate TEdit.NumbersOnly